MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-F-Security/part-161-Identification-ID-Cards-Members-Uniformed-Services-Their-Dependents-Other-Eligible-Individuals/subpart-B-DoD-Identification-ID-Cards-ID-Card-LifeCycle/section-161.7.md

 (a) *Topology.* Graphical representations of all CACs are maintained at *www.cac.mil.*

 (b) *CAC stripe color coding.* The CAC shall be color-coded as indicated in the Table to reflect the status of the holder of the card.
+If a person meets more than one condition as shown in the Table, priority will be given to the blue stripe to denote a non-U.S. citizen unless the card serves as a Geneva Conventions card.

 (1) If a person meets more than one condition as shown in the Table, priority will be given to the blue stripe to denote a non-U.S. citizen unless the card serves as a Geneva Conventions card.

-(2) FIPS Publication 201-2 reserves the color red to distinguish emergency first responder officials.
+(2) FIPS Publication 201-3 reserves the color red to distinguish emergency first responder officials.
 Until the DoD implementation of Homeland Security Presidential Directive 12 is complete, the color red will also be used to denote non-U.S. personnel in the same manner as the blue stripe in the Table (i.e., some cards with red stripes may continue to exist in circulation until the 3-year life cycle is complete).

-Table—CAC Stripe Color Coding

 |No stripe|          U.S. military and DoD civilian personnel or any personnel eligible for a Geneva Conventions card          |
 |---------|--------------------------------------------------------------------------------------------------------------------|